giorgiosironi/jenkins-cd-workshop/tutorials/hello_world.md

 # Hello world

+Every new technology is always explained with an hello world example.

 Run
 ```
 ./jenkins-cli.sh create-job hello-world < jobs/hello-world.xml
 ```

 This will create a new `hello-world` pipeline, visible at http://localhost:8080

+In Jenkins 2, a pipeline is a particular kind of `job`.
+Older kind of `jobs` are still available, but I tend to do everything with pipeline (with [whole_organization]( one notable exception)).

 The contents of this pipeline are specified in the XML file, but what we care about is just the Groovy part:
 ```